 During 2001, Mr. E.K.
 Gaylord II, Mr. Dickinson, Mr. Horn, Mr. Leipold, Mr. Rodgers, Ms. Wilderotter and Mr. Wood served on the Human Resources Committee of the Board.
-None of these directors was an

-Human Resources Committee, Mr. E.K.
+None of these directors was an officer or employee of the Company, except that prior to appointment to the Human Resources Committee, Mr. E.K.
 Gaylord II served as an officer of the Company.
 Mr. E.K.
 Gaylord II, Mr. Dickinson and Mr. Leipold have interests in certain relationships with the Company described below under the heading "Certain Relationships and Related Transactions".